BSDExabio/OpenMDlr-amber/README.md

 # ProteinFoldingPipeline
-Pipeline for protein folding using distance and torsion restraints from an amino acid sequence; AmberTools18 wrapped in Python
+Pipeline for protein folding using only simulated annealing, distance and torsion restraints; works from an amino acid sequence; AmberTools18 wrapped in Python

 **Input:** amino acid sequence as a FASTA or txt file, restraints info from txt file